There is a wide range of supports available to help businesses impacted by the COVID-19 crisis.

 Rates waiver and tax measures

-- Commercial rates waiver: With limited exceptions, all businesses were granted a commercial rates waiver to 31 December 2020.
-Further commercial rates relief will apply for affected sectors for the first three months of 2021.
-The Department of Housing, Local Government and Heritage will provide further details on the commercial rates waiver.
+- Commercial rates waiver: The Department of Housing, Local Government and Heritage provides details on the commercial rates waiver.

 - 'Warehousing' of deferred tax debts: The scheme, administered by Revenue, will ‘warehouse’ VAT and PAYE (Employer) debts associated with the COVID-19 crisis.

 - VAT rate reduction from 13.5% to 9%: A VAT rate reduction from 13.5% to 9% applies from 1 November 2020 in recognition of the unprecedented challenges facing the hospitality and tourism sector.

 - Advice for taxpayers and agents: Revenue's COVID-19 information and advice for taxpayers and agents provides information on Revenue services and tax and customs measures in place during the COVID-19 pandemic including information on tax returns and interest suspension arrangements.

 - Food, drink and horticulture sector: Bord Bia's COVID-19 hub offers a suite of supports and toolkits for food, drink and horticulture businesses affected by COVID-19.

 - Seafood sector: Bord Iascaigh Mhara is providing COVID-19 business support to the seafood sector.